giankabtw/HTB-Boxes/Analytics/Analytics.md

 ## About Analytics
 Analytics is an easy difficulty Linux machine with exposed HTTP and SSH services.
 Enumeration of the website reveals a `Metabase` instance, which is vulnerable to Pre-Authentication Remote Code Execution (`[CVE-2023-38646](https://nvd.nist.gov/vuln/detail/CVE-2023-38646)`), which is leveraged to gain a foothold inside a Docker container.
 Enumerating the Docker container we see that the environment variables set contain credentials that can be used to SSH into the host.
 Post-exploitation enumeration reveals that the kernel version that is running on the host is vulnerable to `GameOverlay`, which is leveraged to obtain root privileges.

+I began my enumeration with a basic service/version scan against the target:

 ```bash
  nmap -sV 10.129.229.224